Dawn of the Dead (2004 film): Visual effects and title sequence

-Music
+Soundtrack

+Film score

 The score for Dawn of the Dead was composed by Tyler Bates, his first for a horror film.
-Bates became involved with the film after he was recommended to it by its music supervisor, G. Marq Roswell, who learned he made little money from his work on Mario Van Peebles's film Baadasssss!
-(2003), on which Roswell also served as music supervisor.
-The studio was not convinced with hiring Bates because they felt he was not an established composer at the time, but director Zack Snyder insisted on him, and he was ultimately hired.
+Bates was hired after being recommended by music supervisor, G. Marq Roswell, as both of them were involved on the Mario Van Peebles's film Baadasssss!
+(2003).
+However, the studio was not convinced on Bates's hiring because he was not an established composer at that time, but upon Snyder's insistence, he was ultimately hired.

-In scoring the film, Bates avoided taking cues from the original's music by the band Goblin, finding its style to be incompatible with what Snyder had filmed.
-Bates's score combines elements of electronic music and 20th-century orchestra, which was influenced by the works of composers adept at creating dissonance, such as Béla Bartók and Krzysztof Penderecki.
-Bates employed these musical choices with the intention of making the audience "very, very uncomfortable".
+While scoring the film, Bates avoided taking cues from the original film's music by the band Goblin, as he felt it incompatible with what Snyder had filmed.
+Although he liked Goblin's themes for the counterpart, he felt it was specific to that period and Snyder's version had a "different attitude" in comparison to the original film.
+Hence, he let go of the popular themes from the original film, including the main title theme, which he felt "was cool and was a different thing".
+Influenced by the works of composers adept at creating dissonant themes, such as Béla Bartók and Krzysztof Penderecki, he combined elements of electronic music and 20th-century orchestra with the intention of making the audience "very, very uncomfortable".

 Milan Records released Bates's score in physical format for the first time on October 23, 2012, a week after the record label released it digitally via iTunes Store and Amazon Music.
 The album comprises 31 tracks, all of which were composed by Bates.
-Bates's work on Dawn of the Dead also marked the beginning of a frequent collaboration between him and Snyder; he would later compose for the director on 300 (2006), Watchmen (2009), and Sucker Punch (2011).
+Dawn of the Dead also marks the first of several collaborations between him and Snyder: he would later compose for the director on 300 (2006), Watchmen (2009), and Sucker Punch (2011).

+Other songs

+In a 2023 interview with Total Film, Snyder revealed he had lobbied for the inclusion of the Richard Cheese cover of "Down with the Sickness", originally sung by the heavy metal band Disturbed, which plays in a montage where the characters relieve boredom in the mall.
+According to Snyder, the studio originally declined the Richard Cheese version in favor of the Disturbed version, but he managed to convince them that the former was appropriate for the scene.
+Snyder also stated his rationale behind the decision to play "People Who Died" by the Jim Carroll Band at the end of the film: "I really love that [opening chords of 'People Who Died'] DANG!
+DANG!
+DANG, DANG, DANG!
+I thought that it was cool as a way to end the movie because it's so dark.
+It's a bleak ending, in a cool way."